CloudLabs-MOC/AZ-140-Configuring-and-Operating-Microsoft-Azure-Virtual-Desktop/Instructions/Labs/LAB_05L01_Implement_autoscaling_in_host_pools_ADDS.md

 ## Lab scenario

-You need to configure autoscaling of Azure Virtual Desktop session hosts in an Active Directory Domain Services (Microsoft Entra DS) environment.
+You need to configure autoscaling of Azure Virtual Desktop session hosts in an Micrrosoft Entra DS (formerly AD DS) environment.

 ## Lab Objectives